Everest Sherpa Cultural-Scenic Trekking-11 Days

 Furthermore, the routes are dry, making it easier to trek, while the lower altitudes' greenery and flowers give a wonderful contrast to the snowy peaks.
 However, it depends on your preferences, as the winter season can be too cold, and the summer monsoon season can create excessive rainfall and slippery routes.

 The weather around Everest Base Camp depends on the season.
 However, we cannot predict the climate change up in the mountain.
-The weather is usually clear during the day time and cooler at the night time during the peak climbing season.
+The weather is usually clear during the daytime and cooler at night time during the peak climbing season.
 The peak season for Everest Base Camp is normally April and May and October and November.
-During monsoon season (June to September), there will be heavy rain and snowfall.
+During the monsoon season (June to September), heavy rain and snowfall will occur.
 Even in the summer, the temperature at Everet Base Camp can drop below freezing at night.
 The average temperature at Everest Base Camp in January is around -17°C and -2°C in July.
 Because of its high altitude, the air is thin and dry, making it difficult for certain individuals to breathe.

 Everest Base Camp Trek is a renowned trekking route in Nepal that usually begins and ends in Kathmandu.
 We fly to Lukla from Kathmandu.
-The journey begins in Lukla and proceeds through small villages and lush woods, passing through Phakding, Namche Bazaar, Tengboche, Dingboche, Lobuche and GorakShep before reaching at the Everest Base Camp.
+The journey begins in Lukla and proceeds through small villages and lush woods, passing through Phakding, Namche Bazaar, Tengboche, Dingboche, Lobuche, and Gorakshep before reaching the Everest Base Camp.

-When getting travel insurance, make sure that your insurance covers all the specific activities such as trekking, hiking, and mountaineering.
+When getting travel insurance, ensure that your insurance covers all specific activities such as trekking, hiking, and mountaineering.
 Additionally, determine whether the coverage covers emergency medical bills and evacuation, including helicopter rescue.
-Nepal Trekking Planner advice customers to have Travel and Medical Insurance before starting trek.
+Nepal Trekking Planner advises customers to have Travel and Medical Insurance before starting the trek.
 The travel insurance must include appropriate protection for the duration of your tour/trek to cover personal injury, death, medical expenditures, and repatriation expenses in any mode of transportation on emergency evacuation such as helicopter rescue, air ambulance, etc.

 • Headache.